alexzdy/Hoodie/README.md

   Hoodie: Hierarchical Point Cloud and Latent Code Diffusion for Dressed Avatar Generation
 </h1>

-## 📌 Paper Infromation
+## 📌 Paper

-This paper has been accepted by the journal Neurocomputing.
+🎉 This paper has been accepted by the journal Neurocomputing.
 You can get this paper from **[Hoodie](https://www.sciencedirect.com/science/article/pii/S0925231225028048)**.

 ## 📌 Environment